therealchjones/mffer/docs/mff.md

 key.
 We assume that if the hash algorithm or dictionary structure changes again, loading the `Localization` component will simply fail with an exception rather than having a more subtle error.

-MFF analysis - important functions with lots of info:
-TableUtility$$LoadAll